I just stumbled across a useful post on adding columns to text boxes. The original is at esri’s blog…

 You could instead use the Add Raster Layer tool (above) to add your images but I find the Browser easier to use.

 6) QGIS will now display your image in shades of red instead of green (assuming you are viewing a forested or otherwise vegetated area).

-Note that conifers contain less chlorophyll than deciduous vegetation, so along with differences in texture (conifers often appear coarser), coniferous trees are usually darker on false-color imagery because they reflect less in the NIR band.
-Coniferous stands are highlighted in the two images above.
+Note that conifers have different leaf cell structure and contain less chlorophyll than deciduous vegetation, so along with differences in texture (conifers often appear coarser), coniferous trees are usually darker on false-color imagery because they reflect less energy in the NIR band.
+A coniferous stand is highlighted in the two images above.

 Coastal Vignettes are graphic representations of where land and water meet.
 Vignettes are symbolized so the land appears to gradually fade into the water, representing shallow areas near shore transitioning into deepening water.